Buried Alive

 *I anticipate several other misreadings should they decide to comment.
 I will number them accordingly.

-“Warning–consuming these images will likely make you view your wife, girlfriend, significant other, daughter, sister, female colleagues, or any random female person in public as a sex object for you to use and abuse.”
+“Warning–consuming these images will likely make you view your wife, girlfriend, significant other, daughter, sister, female colleagues, or any random female person in public as a sex object for you to use and abuse.” by pisaquaririse

 May 6, 2008, 4:32 pm

-Filed under: Antibodies, Interconnected!, gender pimps, rape extinction
+Filed under: Antibodies, gender pimps, Interconnected!, rape extinction

 This post comes from a comment I made at Heart’s regarding sex tort law where Marco Randazza, porn industry lawyer as he accepts, makes a very common case for his First Amendment Crusades (comment section).